diomsg-code/Memento/FULL-CHANGELOG.md

 **1.5.0 (2024-09-28)**
-- Updated: Redesigned the structure of the addon options so that events can be found more quickly
+- Changed: Redesigned the structure of the addon options so that events can be found more quickly
 - Minor code adjustments

 **1.4.3 (2024-09-25)**